timcassell/ProtoPromise/README.md

 The `Foreground` option posts the continuation to `Promise.Config.ForegroundContext`.
 This property is set automatically in Unity, but in other UI frameworks it should be set at application startup (usually `Promise.Config.ForegroundContext = SynchronizationContext.Current` is enough).

-If your application uses more than multiple `SynchronizationContext`s, instead of using `SynchronizationOption.Foreground`, you should instead pass the proper `SynchronizationContext` directly to `WaitAsync`.
+If your application uses multiple `SynchronizationContext`s, instead of using `SynchronizationOption.Foreground`, you should pass the proper `SynchronizationContext` directly to `WaitAsync`.

 Other APIs that allow you to pass `SynchronizationOption` or `SynchronizationContext` to configure the context that the callback executes on are `Promise.Progress` (default `Foreground`), `Promise.New` (default `Synchronous`), and `Promise.Run` (default `Background`).